ulfschneider/ulf.website/content/posts/2020-07-19-we-are-building-a-house.md

 permalink: /journal/{{ page.fileSlug }}/
 tags: journal
 ---

 Our weed-covered land is starting to transform.
 This house project might take a time of seven years in the end.
 We bought the property in 2019 from the city of Paderborn.
 Being elegible for buying required us to be on a waiting list for five years.
 During 2019 we selected the builders, which are [Knecht Fertigkeller](https://www.fertigkeller.de/de/) for the cellar and [Haas Fertigbau](https://haas-fertighaus.de) for the house.
 Also in 2019 we started to work on the architecture of the house.
 Now, in July 2020, change is coming!

-I´m posting a timeline of images here to document the progress.
+I'm posting a timeline of images here to document the progress.

 [[toc]]